DinithEdirisinghe/Patient-Management-System-with-Microservices/infrastructure/README.md

 ## Purpose

-Shared infrastructure components, utilities, and configurations used across microservices.
+Shared infrastructure components, utilities, and configurations used across microservices..